-During a campaign stop at a supporter's home in Claremont, N.H., in the 1988 Democratic presidential primary race, Sen. Joe Biden lost his temper.
+During a campaign stop at a supporter's home in Claremont, New Hampshire, in the 1988 Democratic presidential primary race, Sen. Joe Biden lost his temper.
 A small group of people were assembled for the informal, structured publicity appearance.
-C-SPAN, the public service all-government channel, was on hand to record the event.
+C-SPAN was on hand to record the event.
 Among the group was a man named Frank.
 It was Frank who asked Biden, by then halfway through serving his third consecutive term as senator, about his academic record.

 Biden had been a lackluster student in college.
-His first year at the University of Delaware yielded him a grade point average of 1.9 [source: ABC News].
+His first year at the University of Delaware yielded him a grade-point average of 1.9 [source: Brozyna].
 When he graduated and entered law school, his performance was much the same, ranking 76th out of a class of 85 students.
 Still, Biden was convinced his poor academic showing was due to a lack of interest, not intellect.
-He later wrote in his memoir, "Promises to Keep" (published in 2007), "The work didn't seem so hard, just boring; and I was a dangerous combination of arrogant and sloppy" [source: Biden].
+He later wrote in his memoir, "Promises to Keep" (published in 2007), "The work didn't seem so hard, just boring; and I was a dangerous combination of arrogant and sloppy."

 How to get this across to Frank?
 "I think I probably have a much higher IQ than you do, I suspect," he shot back, irritated [source: Bates].
-Biden went on to mention he'd graduated in the top half of his law school class -- a false statement [source: New York Times].
+Biden went on to mention he'd graduated in the top half of his law school class — a false statement.

 This was typical Joe Biden.
-The 35-year veteran senator from Delaware is known for his bluster.
-He admits that he has a quick temper and, "I exaggerate when I'm angry" [source: New York Times].
-He has found absolution for his missteps from his largely white and African-American working class constituency in his home state.
-"We forgive him every once in a while when he says something dumb -- 'Oh, that's just Joe,'" explains, James M. Baker, the mayor of Wilmington, Del., Biden's hometown [source: IHT].
+The former six-term senator from Delaware is known for his bluster.
+He admits that he has a quick temper and, "I exaggerate when I'm angry" [source: Dionne].
+He has found absolution for his missteps from his largely white and African American working class constituency in his home state.
+"We forgive him every once in a while when he says something dumb — 'Oh, that's just Joe,'" explained James M. Baker, the former mayor of Wilmington, Delaware, Biden's hometown [source: Broder].